doncandela/mgah/mgah.md

 pytorch
 tensorflow

-# Set what's in the pre-set pytorch-latest
+# See what's in the pre-set pytorch-latest
 $ unity-conda-list pytorch-latest
 Reporting packages for the following conda environment(s):
      pytorch-latest